Accommodation in Brisbane

 Homestay arrangements provide students with the opportunity to experience Australian home life within the security of our program.
 If you opt for Homestay you may be hosted by a family, a couple, or a single person.
 Each student can expect to have his or her own furnished bedroom.
 Meals may be provided at an extra cost (which may vary).
 The length of any homestay arrangement may vary from a minimum of 4 weeks to the entire duration of your course.

-Prior to your arrival in Australia, Qii is able to assist you to organise a Homestay arrangement.
-You are required to give Qii a minimum of 4 weeks' notice if you require us to organise a Homestay arrangement.
-Qii's fee for this service is $350 AUD.
+Prior to your arrival in Australia, Qii/T is able to assist you in Homestay agreement.
+You are required to give Qii/T a minimum of 4 weeks' notice if you require us to organise a Homestay agreement.
+Qii/T's fee for this service is $350 AUD.

 Please note that Homestay is not the cheapest accommodation option.
 Students choosing Homestay should be prepared to pay from $220 to $350 per week (including meals).

 The standard minimum stay is 4 weeks.